Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Physical Modeling

-In general, ICP facilities are operated at frequencies of the order of \si{\mega\hertz}.
-In light of this, it is reasonable to assume that, over the inductor period $1/f$, the plasma experiences a time-averaged Lorentz force and Joule heating:
+ICP facilities typically operate at radio frequencies on the order of \si{\mega\hertz}.
+Given this, it is appropriate to consider that, over a single inductor cycle $1/f$, the plasma responds to the time-averaged effects of both the Lorentz force and Joule heating:

 where the $z^*$ and $\Re{(z)}$ denote, respectively, the complex conjugate and the real part of $z$.